The Italian regional publisher will adopt Eidosmedia’s new-generation platform for the digital editions of its daily Il Cittadino di Lodi.

 The move to Cobalt will also introduce greater flexibility to the editorial workflow: staff will access the platform through the Swing interface, a highly ergonomic workspace accessible from anywhere with a network connection using a Web browser or tablet and mobile apps.

 “Editoriale Laudense has shown that digital diversification can add real value even at regional and local level,” said Daniele Castagnotto.
-“The move to Cobalt should make their operations even more cost-effective in the future.”
+“The move to Cobalt orchestration platform should make their operations even more cost-effective in the future.”